BEHAVIOUR CHANGE RESEARCH AND PRACTICE PROJECT - 2024/5

 Module Overview

-Students who select the Research Project option are expected to: formulate a pertinent problem from a behaviour change perspective; develop an appropriate theoretical framework; conduct a review of appropriate literature; develop aims, research questions and/or hypotheses as appropriate; recruit samples, conduct fieldwork and liaise with key personnel as appropriate; collect and undertake original analyses of empirical data using quantitative, qualitative or mixed-methods analysis methods; interpret findings; and write a scientific report of the project.
+Both Research and Practice Projects require a high standard of academic rigour and are assessed to identical criteria.
+Both project options require students to: identify an opportunity to work with University-based and/or external stakeholders; apply behavioural science principles to formulate and develop understanding of a pertinent problem, and/or generate a solution to that problem, from a behaviour change perspective; develop project aims; develop an appropriate theoretical framework; conduct a review of appropriate literature; develop aims, research questions and/or hypotheses as appropriate; recruit samples, conduct fieldwork and liaise with key personnel as appropriate; undertake original analyses of empirical data using quantitative, qualitative or mixed-methods analysis methods; interpret findings; and write a report of the project in APA format.

 Module provider